-Overview
+Overview 0

-We are a global market leader in the commercial production and supply of animal research models, meaning whole, living animals bred in a clean environment specifically for the purpose of research.
-Most of our animal research models are rats and mice for use in the discovery, development and testing of new pharmaceuticals.
-Because we expanded our core capabilities in research models, we are currently a leading supplier of related biomedical products and services in several specialized niche markets.
+We are a global market leader in the commercial production and supply of animal research models, meaning whole, living animals bred in a clean environment specifically for the purpose of research, most of which are rats and mice, for use in the discovery, development and testing of new pharmaceuticals.
+Since we have expanded our core capabilities in research models we have become a leading supplier of related biomedical products and services in several specialized niche markets.
 We have a broad customer base which consists primarily of:

 - o large pharmaceutical companies, including the ten largest global pharmaceutical companies based on 1998 revenues

-- biotechnology, animal health, medical device and diagnostics companies
+- o biotechnology, animal health, medical device and diagnostics companies

 - o hospitals

 - o academic institutions

 - o government agencies